Blog Post

 Ultimately, CNBC aims to provide stories that offer a global perspective.
 For example, a company based in Germany may still be of interest to audiences in Asia, making the content relevant to CNBC’s international viewer base.

 CNBC also likes to go to and take part in events, such as the Mobile World Congress or WEF Davos.
 They’re about to hold an event, Converge Live, in Singapore on March 12 and 13.
 Set days, such as International Women’s Day, which CNBC always cover, also work for the broadcaster.
-Tessa emphasizes that there’s still a significant underrepresentation of women in business, and CNBC is keen on ensuring a variety of voices and perspectives on-air.
+Tessa emphasises that there’s still a significant underrepresentation of women in business, and CNBC is keen on ensuring a variety of voices and perspectives on-air.

 It was interesting to hear though, that CNBC has become more targeted when it comes to covering AI.
 We are beyond “what is it”, Tessa explained, and successful stories look at more how we integrate it and use it to innovate.